erkinaumanis/sif-vote/README.md

-SIF-vote
+sif-vote
 ========

-A simple SMS-based voting app
+A simple SMS-based voting app for the CMC Student Investment Fund.

+Powered by Flask and Twilio.